 Elementary Obedience Group Dog Training Classes in Chardon

 I am so excited to be offering group puppy and dog training classes in Chardon.
 I love teaching group classes.
 I started teaching them in 2002 in Salt Lake City, Utah.
-I grew up in Ohio, and I wanted to move back home to be closer to my family, especially, while, raising my daughter, Iris.
-As a result, in 2016, I moved back to Ohio.
-While living with my parents for two years, in Garrettsville, I expanded dog training business to Ohio.
+After I had my daughter, to be closer to my family, I moved back to Ohio.
+While living with my parents for two years, in Garrettsville, I expanded dog training business.

-When I move to live in an apartment with my daughter, my business progressed to Middlefield.
-After, years of mostly doing private dog training, I decided it was time to do group classes again!
-I began doing my first indoor group obedience courses at the Geauga YMCA.
-After a few months of time, the Geauga YMCA decided to let outside contractors go.
-I looked around and was accepted to do classes through the Chardon Recreation Center.
-Now I am offering group dog training classes in Chardon, Ohio.
+My daughter and I moved to our own apartment in Middlefield, and I expanded my business here.
+After years doing private dog training, I decided to do group classes again!
+I began my first indoor group obedience course at the Geauga YMCA.
+After a few months, the Geauga YMCA removed outside contractors.
+I was then accepted to do classes at the Chardon Recreation Center (to find the classes through the recreation site, click on the “Program Brochure”).
+As a result, I am now I am offering group dog training classes in Chardon, Ohio.

 The courses are held at the Chardon Living Memorial Park, 220 Basquin Drive.
 The park is beautiful.
 It has a playground and sled hill.
-However, my courses will be held indoors so that the courses can continue disregarding the weather.
-During the summer months, the building is used for summer camp.
-During the rest of the season, the building is open.
+My courses are held indoors in the fall, winter and spring.
+During the summer, the building is used for summer camp.

 My Elementary Obedience group dog training course will be held in Chardon on Tuesday evenings from 5-6 PM.
-The course is geared to teaching basic obedience, while also, emphasizing that your mindset and emotions affect how your dog responds to you.
+The course teaches basic obedience.
+Your dog is a reflection of what you are thinking and feeling.
+Learn how to shift your thoughts and feelings and change your dog’s behavior.

 The course is broken into 5 weeks and each week, we meet for one hour.
-The first class, dogs are left at home so that we can focus on the human end of dog training.
-This allows you, the human, to learn some basic skills so that when the dogs do come, the class can be a bit calmer.
-My goal to make dog training fun in low stress environment.
+The first class, dogs are left at home.
+We can focus on the human end of dog training.
+Learn basic skills to keep the class calmer for when you bring your dog in the future.
+I want dog training to be fun and calm.

 In this course you will learn the following commands: